Effective Business Communication Drives Success Metrics

 2. How can the CIOs make their business counterparts think differently about the importance of IT?

-The concepts surrounding the information technology sphere can be daunting to those that are not technologically inclined.
+The concepts surrounding the IT sphere can be daunting to those that are not technologically inclined.
 IT comes with its own set of jargon and acronyms that often make communicating with others in the organization challenging.
 While CIOs need to understand the intricacies of the current technology sphere to effectively manage the IT team, they also need the ability to engage in successful dialogues with their non-technology peers.
 Being effective at this type of business communication starts with knowing the audience.
-Understanding the relevant business processes and the metrics for measuring success in non-technical areas of the organization is crucial for helping others understand the importance of information technology.
-In addition to understanding key information technology metrics such as online application performance, server up-time, bandwidth utilization, and technical support turnaround time, CIOs must also learn the success metrics used by their non-IT counterparts and be prepared to explain how IT initiatives can impact the factors related to those success metrics.
-Whether discussing return on investment, market share, target audience, cost reduction, liability reduction, or client engagement and satisfaction; effectively communicating how information technology tools and concepts can impact these success metrics often means the difference between success or failure when it comes to gaining buy-in from one’s peers.
-Once the CIO begins to communicate in terms that are meaningful to their counterparts, then changing how those counterparts feel about information technology becomes significantly less challenging.
+Understanding the relevant business processes and the metrics for measuring success in non-technical areas of the organization is crucial for helping others understand the importance of IT.
+In addition to understanding key IT metrics such as online application performance, server up-time, bandwidth utilization, and technical support turnaround time, CIOs must also learn the success metrics used by their non-IT counterparts and be prepared to explain how IT initiatives can impact the factors related to those success metrics.
+Whether discussing return on investment, market share, target audience, cost reduction, liability reduction, or client engagement and satisfaction; effectively communicating how IT tools and concepts can impact these success metrics often means the difference between success or failure when it comes to gaining buy-in from one’s peers.
+Once the CIO begins to communicate in terms that are meaningful to their counterparts, then changing how those counterparts feel about IT becomes significantly less challenging.

 3. As the technology sphere evolves with each passing day, what are some of the latest trends that are gripping your mind?